microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 In addition to the standard QIR runtime functions, the quantum program will have to:

-1. convert _all_ used intrinsic operations into one of the _trc_ operations supported by the tracer (see the list below);
+1. convert _all_ used intrinsic operations into one of the _qis_ operations supported by the tracer (see the list below);
 1. (_optional_) provide callbacks for handling of conditional branches on a measurement (if not provided, the estimates would cover only one branch of the execution);
 1. (_optional_) provide callbacks for start/end of quantum operations (if not provided, all operations will be treated